dhay3/dhay3/README.md

 > [!NOTE]
 >
-> My GPG keyring fingerprint
+> My GPG keyring fingerprint is
 > [0D1FBFEA9F499F6A6A01A49D1D8AC28A0E990946](https://keys.openpgp.org/search?q=0D1FBFEA9F499F6A6A01A49D1D8AC28A0E990946)
 > or you can get it by [steganography](steganography.jpg).
 >